Material Issue 4 Supporting the Active Role of Women, Youth and Seniors across the Group and in Society

 Assuring Fair Assessment and Treatment of Employees

-Seven & i Holdings implements various assessment systems for employees to maximize their individual abilities and ensure fair assessments free of unreasonable discrimination due to social status, birthplace, race, creed, gender, and so forth.
+Seven & i Holdings implements various assessment systems for employees to maximize their individual abilities and ensure fair assessments free of unreasonable discrimination due to social status, place of birth, race, creed, gender, and so on.

 The Seven & i Group has instituted a self-check program to maximize individual employee abilities and help ensure fair evaluations.
 Twice a year at each Group company, employees first assess their own job performance, which is then evaluated by their supervisor.
 After that, the employee and supervisor meet to discuss the results.
 This direct dialogue helps the employee to identify their own achievements, strengths, and challenges while also ensuring the transparency and fairness of evaluations.